chameleon-system/chameleon-base/src/CoreBundle/Resources/Theme/readme.md

 ## Other Sources

-At the time of writing this docummnetation not all `css` sources are included in the build process.
-Some are includen by calling `GetHtmlHeadIncludes` or directly in the HTML code.
+At the time of writing this documentation not all `css` sources are included in the build process.
+Some are included by calling `GetHtmlHeadIncludes` or directly in the HTML code or by other means.